Dr. Janet Brewer

 Dr. Brewer’s main areas of research interest and scholarship include the intersection of neuroscience and the law, cross-cultural comparative law and Constitutional process, the biological bases of criminal offending, especially their impact upon the elements of mens rea and the jurisprudence of legal insanity--specifically the role that neuroscience plays in understanding free will, culpability, judicial decision-making and sentencing.
 From a health justice perspective, her research focuses on socially-identifiable and vulnerable populations involved in biotech research primarily undertaken by multinational pharmaceutical companies within the developing world.

-Dr. Brewer received her Juris Doctor, Order of the Coif from DePaul College of Law where she served on the DePaul Law Review and was editor of the Journal of Health Care Law.
-She served as Student Advisor on Mitochondrial DNA Evidence for DePaul’s Center for Law & Science; completed a legal externship at the American Medical Association, Division of Ethics Standards, Section of Genetics; and she served as a legal extern and assistant to the Vice President of Legal Affairs, Center for Psychiatry & the Law, Rush-Presbyterian-St. Luke’s Medical Center, Chicago.
+Dr. Brewer received her Juris Doctor, Order of the Coif from DePaul College of Law where she was a member of the DePaul Law Review and was Executive Editor of the Journal of Health Care Law, and she holds a master's degree in molecular genetics from Harvard University.
+She served as Student Advisor on mitochondrial DNA evidence for DePaul’s Center for Law & Science; completed a legal externship at the American Medical Association (AMA), Division of Ethics Standards, Section of Genetics; and she served as a legal extern and Assistant to the Vice President of Legal Affairs, Center for Psychiatry & the Law, Rush-Presbyterian-St. Luke’s Medical Center, Chicago (Isaac Ray Center).
+As a legal extern at the AMA, Dr. Brewer helped draft genetic testing guidelines and provided sound guidance to physicians' inquiries on the national ethics hotline.
+As an extern at Isaac Ray, Dr. Brewer managed outpatients who had been found not guilty by reason of insanity (NGRI) and reviewed police fitness for duty testing protocols to identify potential legal challenges pursuant to the American with Disabilities Act and the U.S. Constitution.

-She is both a neuropsychologist and a licensed attorney with significant clinical and forensic experience.
-Example case consultations include whether a teen who shot his mother should be tried as an adult and whether an elderly defendant was malingering dementia to avoid criminal prosecution.
+Dr. Brewer is both a neuropsychologist and an attorney with significant clinical and forensic experience.
+Example forensic case consultations include whether a teen who shot his mother should be tried as an adult and whether an elderly defendant was malingering dementia to avoid criminal prosecution.
+Her early clinical work at Chicago's Shirley Ryan AbilityLab involved cognitive rehabilitation of pediatric patients who were survivors of gang-related traumatic brain injury or gunshot wounds to the head.
+Supported by a grant to study fetal alcohol syndrome, Dr. Brewer worked among Southwestern reservations with troubled Native American youths, many of whom were involved in gangs and/or addicted to inhalants and other substances.
+Dr. Brewer also worked in a state-funded outreach program for cognitive rehabilitation of youths in corrections and adults in re-entry who evidenced neurocompromise to support education and employment.
 Dr. Brewer is admitted to practice law in the Circuit, Appellate, and Supreme courts of Illinois.
 She previously practiced law in Chicago and is a member of the Chicago Bar Association.

 MEMBERSHIPS IN SOCIETIES